deib-polimi/WiDiSi/ViolationMonitor.md

 General rules:
 • A peer cannot connect to another peer outside its proximity range
 • A group cannot consist of more than pre-defined number of peers
-• A peer cannot see more than pre-defined number of devices and services
+• A peer cannot discover more than pre-defined number of devices and services
 • A peer cannot discover devices and services outside its radio range

 Wi-Fi Direct rules: